fikisipi/elkai/README.md

 **How to manually build the library?**

 You need CMake, a C compiler and Python 3.5+.
 You need to install the dev dependencies first: `pip install scikit-build ninja`.
-To build the library, run `python setup.py build` and `python setup.py install` to install it.
-To make a binary wheel, run `python setup.py bdist_wheel`.
+To build and install, run `python setup.py install`.

 **How accurately does it solve asymmetric TSP problems?**